Irvington to Kino 138-Kilovolt Transmission Line and Kino Substation Projects

 New and improved transmission resources for continued reliability.

-The proposed transmission line is the first of several system improvements designed to provide additional transmission capacity in the central portion of the Tucson metro area.
-Phase 1 will extend approximately 4 miles from TEP’s Irvington Campus to the proposed Kino Substation, which would occupy approximately 3.5 acres at the southeast corner of South Kino Parkway and East 36th Street.
+The transmission line is the first of several system improvements designed to provide additional transmission capacity in the central portion of the Tucson metro area.
+Phase 1 will extend approximately 4 miles from TEP’s Irvington Campus to the Kino Substation, which will would occupy approximately 3.5 acres at the southeast corner of South Kino Parkway and East 36th Street.

-Public Outreach Materials
+Public Outreach Materials (Line Siting)

 TEP has made continual efforts to educate members of the community and the public about this project through briefings and presentations with community leaders, public open house meetings, stakeholder workshops, newsletters and other channels.